Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 Thankfully, in 2020, the city of Halong made a concerted effort to clean up the bay, and today there continue to be boats out picking up any trash that might have dropped into the water.

 During our boat cruise in Halong Bay, the water was incredibly clean – we saw maybe 1 or 2 pieces of trash in the water the entire time we were on our cruise.
+And we actually saw a small boat out picking up any of the infrequent trash that was found in the water.

 It’s important to note that the water in Halong Bay is naturally murky, but not due to pollution.
 Instead, it is because the limestone from the cliffs runs off and dissolves in the water, creating murkiness.